The archetypal play Oedipus Rex by Sophocles will be performed in Athens by the Fimonoi Theater Group.

 Shortly after Oedipus was born, his father, King Laius of Thebes learned from an oracle that he, Laius, was doomed to perish by the hand of his own son, and so ordered his wife Jocasta to kill the infant.
 However, neither she nor her servant could bring themselves to kill the child and so he was abandoned instead.
 Oedipus was found and brought up by a shepherd, before being taken in and raised in the court of the childless King Polybus of Corinth.

-Undeterred by rumors that he was not the biological son of the king, Oedipus consulted an oracle who foretold that he would marry his own mother and kill his own father.
+Undeterred by rumours that he was not the biological son of the king, Oedipus consulted an oracle who foretold that he would marry his own mother and kill his own father.
 Desperate to avoid this fate, and believing Polybus and Merope to be his true parents, Oedipus left Corinth.
 On the road to Thebes, he met Laius, his biological father.
-Unaware of each other’s identities, they quarreled and Oedipus murdered Laius, fulfilling part of the oracle’s prophecy.
+Unaware of each other’s identities, they quarrelled and Oedipus murdered Laius, fulfilling part of the oracle’s prophecy.

 Later, he solved the riddle of the Sphinx and his reward was the hand of Queen Jocasta (his biological mother) and the crown of the city of Thebes.
 The prophecy was thus fulfilled, although none of the main characters were aware of it at this point.